 When Does Manali To Leh Road Open & Close?

 It all depends on when did heavy snowfall started and ended in the region.
-The high mountain passes of Baralacha La and Rohtang La, among others, are the blockades.
-If BRO has managed to clear the snow, this route in Ladakh is open, if they couldn’t and there is continuous snowfall, the route is closed.
+The high mountain pass of Baralacha La is a blockade.
+If BRO manages to clear the snow, this route to Ladakh remains open, if not and there is continuous snowfall, the route remains closed.

 But to give you an idea, the Manali to Leh route opens sometime between April and May and closes either in October or November.
 You can check the Himachal Tourism website for the latest news before your trip.